availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

   process." -- [HPMS
   Documentation](https://www.fhwa.dot.gov/policyinformation/hpms/shapefiles.cfm)

+  DOT_IDs span many map segments.
+With NYS RIS, the beginning milepoints are used to order the road segments (TargetMapEdges) along the TargetMapPath.

 - NPMRDS **TmcLinear**: "A reference to the “Linear TMC” that includes the TMC Segment.
 Typically, several TMC Segments are part of a Linear TMC, which usually represents a road corridor through a single county.
 The purpose of